CoderShool-Android-2016-CatWoman/final-project-life-todo/README.md

 ## User Stories

-The following features will be implemented in the first version:
+The following features have been implemented in this version:

 * [ ]	User can manage their **todo list** - *The wish list, the favorite items, the love thing they want to do... on their life*.
   * [x] User can browse by the **category** of items.